 This style of conflict management at the workplace can be used when you know that you cannot win or the stakes are low, or you think that problem will go away, or you think that you may win the conflict by delaying.

 A collaborative style of conflict resolution in the workplace is used when a high degree of assertiveness and cooperativeness is seen during a conflict.
 Both the parties attempt to satisfy their needs.

 This leads to a Win-win approach wherein both the parties seem interested in resolving conflicts at the workplace.
 This makes the conflict work environment very fertile and leads to the emergence of creative ideas.

 This style can be effective when skills in both the parties are complementary and time is sufficient.
 Cost reduction and learning are positive outcomes from this style.
 This style is very commonly seen in most professional organizations today.

 For instance, when the monthly payroll is processed, the HR manager collaborates with the IT team for a smooth payroll process for avoiding any software related issues, and the HR manager also collaborates with the Finance team for tax implications, loan deductions to be incorporated while processing payroll and also for crediting the salary in the respective bank accounts of the employees.

-This style is therefore the most sought for in organizations today as it breeds creativity and creates a spirit of teamwork which is highly desirable for organizations.
+Therefore, this style is the most sought for in organizations today as it breeds creativity and creates a spirit of teamwork that is highly desirable for organizations.

 This style enables open & direct communication, which should lead the way to problem-solving.
 This style of conflict resolution should be adopted when both the parties need to win and trust each other.
 Here, the skills of both the parties are complementary and learning forms the ultimate goal.

 The compromising style of Conflict at Workplace resolution is used when collaboration or competition fails and when each party tries to give up something to reach a compromise.